awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 #### Give permissions to an OAI<a name="private-content-updating-s3-bucket-policies-permissions"></a>

 To give the OAI the permissions to access objects in your Amazon S3 bucket, use keywords in the policy that relate to specific Amazon S3 API operations\.
 For example, the `s3:GetObject` permission allows the OAI to read objects in the bucket\.
-For more information, see the examples in the following section, or see [Specifying Permissions in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html) in the *Amazon Simple Storage Service User Guide*\.
+For more information, see the examples in the following section, or see [Amazon S3 actions](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html) in the *Amazon Simple Storage Service User Guide*\.

 #### Amazon S3 bucket policy examples<a name="private-content-updating-s3-bucket-policies-examples"></a>

 The following examples show Amazon S3 bucket policies that grant access to a CloudFront OAI\.
 To use these examples:
 + Replace *EH1HDMB1FH2TC* with the OAI’s ID\.
-To find the OAI’s ID, see the [Origin Access Identity page](https://console.aws.amazon.com/cloudfront/v3/home#/oai) in the CloudFront console, or use [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.
+To find the OAI’s ID, see the [Origin access identities page](https://console.aws.amazon.com/cloudfront/v3/home#/oai) in the CloudFront console, or use [ListCloudFrontOriginAccessIdentities](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_ListCloudFrontOriginAccessIdentities.html) in the CloudFront API\.
 + Replace *DOC\-EXAMPLE\-BUCKET* with the name of your Amazon S3 bucket\.

 **Example Amazon S3 bucket policy that gives the OAI read access**